SignalK/signalk.github.io/_posts/2022-01-18-twatchsk-announcement.md

 <img src="https://user-images.githubusercontent.com/15186790/149958091-61256132-c60d-4af3-b316-6d82174eab46.png" alt="Can't Connect to Wifi" width=260/>

-The screen turns off after XX seconds (which you set, of course), which helps the battery last up to 24 hours when connected to Signal K. The screen wakes up whenever a Notification is received, or when you touch the screen, or simply turn the screen towards your face!
+The screen turns off after a timeout period that you set, which helps the battery last up to 24 hours when connected to Signal K. The screen wakes up whenever a Notification is received, or when you touch the screen, or simply turn the screen towards your face!

 You can switch between day and night mode by simply double-tapping the screen.